Muhammad-Faizan-Soomro/precision-plant-care-system/README.md

 The associated manuscript is titled:

-**Precision Plant Care – A System for Identifying and Treating Plant Diseases**
+**Deep Learning-Based Framework for Real-Time Detection and Classification of Lemon Plant Leaf Diseases**

 This project presents an **AI-powered mobile system for detecting lemon plant leaf diseases and generating treatment recommendations in real time**.
 The system combines deep learning, computer vision, and large language models to support early disease diagnosis and assist farmers with actionable treatment guidance.